Indonesian National Awakening: Repression of Indonesian nationalism

 Political freedoms under the Dutch were limited at best.
 While Dutch aims to "civilize" and "modernize" the peoples of the Indies sometimes led to tolerance for native publications and organisations, the Dutch also strictly limited the content of these activities.

 Like many leaders before him, the Dutch government arrested Sukarno in 1929 and placed a virtual ban on PNI.
 Indeed, the Dutch colonial government repressed many nationalist organisations and jailed a variety of political leaders.
 Although the Dutch were unable to completely stifle local voices for change, they did successfully thwart widespread agitation.
 Although nationalist sentiment remained high in the 1930s, real moves towards independence remained stifled.
 With the dramatic changes of the Second World War, however, political power was recast forever.

 End of the colonial state

 With the coming of World War II, the political fate of the Indies was suddenly unclear.
 The islands' Dutch rulers found themselves occupied by Germany in May 1940.
 Themselves occupied by foreign rulers, the Dutch were in a weak position to guarantee their rule in the Indies.
 Yet, the colonial government in exile was determined to continue its rule over the archipelago.

 In early 1942, Imperial Japan invaded the Dutch East Indies.
-The Netherlands had little ability to defend its colony against the Japanese army and Dutch forces were overrun in little more than a month—a blow that was to end 300 years of Dutch colonial presence in Indonesia.
+The Netherlands had little ability to defend its colony against the Japanese army and Dutch forces were overrun in little more than a month—a blow that was to end three and a half centuries of Dutch colonial presence in Indonesia.
 The changes under the subsequent three-year occupation were so numerous and extraordinary that the subsequent watershed, the Indonesia Revolution, was possible in a manner unfeasible just three years earlier.